heavySea/caravel_user_project_mflowgen/README.md

 ## Full-Chip Simulation

-Currently using the default Icarus Verilog based simulation.
+Currently you need to use the default Icarus Verilog based simulation make targets.
 See the [original README](https://caravel-user-project.readthedocs.io/en/latest/#running-full-chip-simulation).

 Planned to be extended with Mentor Modelsim simulations.